CosmicEnbi/VRChat-Avatars/README.md

   - These settings control naturalistic eye animations to give your avatar life
   - Select `Eye Look > Enable`
   - Select the left and right eye bones, usually named `LeftEye` and `RightEye` by CATs
+    - Configure the eye look ranges
+      - Under `Eyes > Rotation States > Looking Up` click `Preview`
+      - Rotation handles will appear on each eye bone, use them to set the maximum upwards looking eye angle
+      - If the handles don't control the eyes, try switching the selected eye bones
+      - When done press `Return`.
+Repeat for each eye direction.
+    - Configure the eye look intensities
+      - The Calm/Excited slider controls how often your character blinks
+      - The Shy/Confident slider controls how often you look at other players and for how long
+      - For blinking to work you need to configure an eyelid bone or associated viseme
+      - I will update with instructions once I learn how to do this
 - For `Playable Layers` click `Customize` use the defaults, I'm not sure how this works yet
 - Under `Expressions` click `Customize`
   - If your avatar came with custom expressions and parameters files select them from the list